 - Revenue in the form of donor contributions (78% increase)*: $512M

 - Gift fund distributions and operating expenses (no change): ($366M)

 - Non-operating revenues compared to FY21 non-operating revenues of $921 million (140% decrease): ($373M)

 - Private gifts of permanent endowments (33% increase): $155M

-Total FY12-13 endowment payout available to the campus and affiliated entities: $75.4 million (a $1.7 million increase)
+- Total FY22 endowment payout available to the campus and affiliated entities decreased by $8 million (5% increase): $144.1M

-The purpose of The UCLA Foundation's endowment is to support the educational mission of the University of California, Los Angeles by providing a reliable source of funds for current and future use.
+The purpose of The Foundation's endowment is to support the educational mission of UCLA by providing a reliable source of funds for current and future use.
 The income/payout from each individual endowment fund is used to support the purpose established by the donor in the gift instrument.
-However, endowment funds are commingled for investment purposes in The UCLA Foundation Endowment Pool to maximize returns and minimize investment and administrative costs.
+However, endowment funds are commingled for investment purposes in The Foundation Endowment Pool to maximize returns and minimize investment and administrative costs.